Applying store credit (legacy)

 and higher, refer to Applying store credit.

-For non-recurring transactions, customers can pay using store credit, a unique payment type that allows you to connect your credit management system to checkouts.
-With store credit, you manage customers' credit on your end, and can display the amount available to them during the checkout process.
+For non-recurring transactions, customers can pay using store credit, a unique payment type that allows you to connect your credit management system to .
+With store credit, you manage customers' credit on your end and can display the amount available to them during the checkout process.

 When funding the transaction, you can use store credit alone or pair it with a primary payment source.

-With store credit, the steps necessary to handle fulfillments and request refunds remain the same, but, if an order's sources[]
+With store credit, the steps necessary to handle fulfillment and request refunds remain the same.
+However, if an sources[]

 contain store credit and a primary payment source, you should be aware of how Digital River handles captures, cancels, and refunds.